 Still, for all their many inconveniences (if not flaws) – like the poor battery life and next to no portability to speak of – there’s no denying that both the Onyx Studio 2 and 3 enjoyed their fair share of success.
 And anyone who’s heard the speakers in action will realize why.
 Both of these speakers sound absolutely amazing.
 In fact, just a single speaker, be it the Onyx Studio 2 or 3, will feel like a full-blown 2.1 configuration despite the lack of a dedicated subwoofer.

 The bass, in particular, is way more powerful than you’d expect from a wireless speaker.
 But most importantly, it never overshadows the other frequencies.
 And both the mids and the treble are excellent.
-Having four separate speakers definitely helps, and the frequencies all have a distinct feel to them.
-In fact, we feel that not even certified audiophiles would have much to complain about as far as just the sound is concerned, which feels very weird saying for a wireless speaker.
+Having four separate speakers definitely helps, and the frequencies all have a different feel to them.
+In fact, we feel that not even certified audiophiles would have much to complain about as far as just the sound is concerned, which feels very strange saying for a wireless speaker.

 Do note, however, that the Onyx Studio 3 is much more convenient to listen to if you intend to take the speaker with you around the house – with the music playing – and maybe even plug it in in the middle of a song.